hashicorp/terraform/website/README.md

 - the current release branch (e.g. `v1.0`) and push.
 They will be deployed in the next minor version release (once every two weeks).
 - the `stable-website` branch and push.
 They will be included in the next site deploy (details below).
 Note that the release process resets `stable-website` to match the release tag, removing any additional commits.
 So, we recommend always cherry-picking to the version branch first and then to `stable-website` when needed.

+### Backport Tags

+Instead of cherry-picking your commits to a specific version branch, you can add the associated backport tag (e.g., "1.1-backport") to your pull request before merging.
+After you merge, a bot automatically creates a pull request to add your commits to the version branch (linked in your original PR).
+You must manually merge the auto-generated PR into the version branch.

 ### Deployment

 Currently, HashiCorp uses a CircleCI job to deploy the [terraform.io](terraform.io) site.
 This job can be run manually by many people within HashiCorp, and also runs automatically whenever a user in the HashiCorp GitHub org merges changes to master in the `terraform-website` repository.